Big data analytics in banking industry

 How does big data help banks comply with regulatory requirements?

 By leveraging advanced analytics, banking institutions can monitor customer data for suspicious transactions and perform real-time screening against sanctions lists and PEP databases, ensuring compliance with anti-money laundering and counter-terrorism financing regulations.
-The technology also streamlines customer due diligence, enables automated reporting and documentation, and facilitates risk assessment and management, allowing banks to maintain their operations in line with the requirements to ensure regulatory compliance.
+The technology also streamlines customer due diligence, enables automated reporting and documentation, and facilitates risk assessment and management, allowing banks to maintain their operations in line with regulatory requirements.

 Can big data analytics enhance the accuracy of lending decisions?